regenwatchdog/regenwatchdog.github.io/_posts/2021-01-31-january-news-roundup.md

 <img src="/images/roffer.png" class="img-fluid rounded img-thumbnail">

-But the tenure mix proposed in its planning application includes an extra 43 homes in total, while reducing the number of social rented habitable rooms by 44 to 431 and increasing the number of market sale habitable rooms by 72 to 781.
+But the tenure mix now proposed in its planning application includes an extra 43 homes in total, while reducing the number of social rented habitable rooms by 44 to 431 and increasing the number of market sale habitable rooms by 72 to 781.

 While it is good to see the Mayor's planning report pick this up, it is disappointing to see that the Mayor proposes to take no action.
 The Mayor has provisionally granted £10M funding to this scheme.
-He ought to be using this leverage to ensure it complies with his basic policy requirements, not just on ballots and affordable housing tenure mix, but also on the more fundamental question of whether these buildings need to be demolished in the first place.
+He ought to be using this leverage to ensure it complies with his basic policy requirements, not just on honouring ballot promises and affordable housing requirements, but also on the more fundamental question of whether this estate needs to be demolished in the first place.

 You can view the Mayor's report [here](https://gla.force.com/pr/s/planning-application/a0i4J000002TXIGQA4/20206691?tabset-c2f3b=2), the full planning application documents (except the financial viability assessment which hasn't been published) on Lambeth's planning portal [here](https://planning.lambeth.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QHD9R4BO08M00) and our web page about the Geoffrey Close estate [here](https://estatewatch.london/estates/lambeth/geoffreyclose/).